Kevin-Elliott-McCrea/Javascript-Projects/README.md

 ## Javascript Folder

-This directory shows a vareity of Javascript skills with more complexity, with titles usually explaining the task I am undertaking.
+This directory shows a vareity of Javascript skills with more complexity, with titles explaining the task I am undertaking.